apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine live briefing: U.S. warns of Russia-North Korea arms negotiations; Wagner commander buried**
+**Days after West Point time capsule opened, objects found inside**

-You can read more about it [here](https://www.washingtonpost.com/world/2023/08/31/russia-ukraine-war-news/).
+You can read more about it [here](https://www.freep.com/story/news/local/michigan/2023/08/31/west-point-time-capsule-coins/70725393007/).

 ## Requirements
 - Python 3.8